 Medley supports reading and writing for students in upper elementary grades through high school.
 It can be used for students at all levels of English proficiency.

-Each student user requires a student license and an initial set up and training fee.
-We have a minimum per school and offer volume discounts.
+Each student user requires a student license.
+We have a minimum per customer and offer volume discounts.
+Teachers get access for free.
 Please contact us for pricing details.

 Because Medley wraps around existing content, it preserves grade level content and high quality instructional materials.
 We are deeply committed to multilingual learners accessing the same quality materials as their native English speaking peers, and are engaging classroom teachers who use Medley with HQIM to continue to build supports tailored to specific HQIM.